willfindlay/honors-thesis/thesis/thesis.md

-At a high level, ebpH is an anomaly detection system that profiles executable behavior by sequencing the system calls that processes make to the kernel; this essentially serves as a reimplementation of the original pH system described by Somayaji [@soma02].
+At a high level, ebpH is an anomaly detection system that profiles executable behavior by sequencing the system calls that processes make to the kernel; this essentially serves as a reimplementation of the original pH system by Somayaji [@soma02].
 What makes ebpH unique is its use of BPF programs for system call instrumentation and profiling (in contrast to the original pH which was implemented as a Linux 2.2 kernel patch).
+In this section, I will present the design and implementation of ebpH, with a particular emphasis on the both challenges and benefits associated with an eBPF implementation and ebpH's parallels with the original pH system.

 ## Why an eBPF Implementation?